Mobile Civic Center

 Mobile Civic Center (formerly Mobile Municipal Auditorium) was a multi-purpose facility located in Mobile, Alabama.
 Owned by the City of Mobile and operated by ASM Global, the facility consisted of three venues: a theater, an expo hall, and an arena.
 It was suitable for large indoor events including sporting events and trade shows.
 The theater seated for 1,938, while the expo hall seated 3,000.
 The largest venue of the Mobile Civic Center was the arena, which could seat 10,112.

 The Civic Center started redevelopment in March 2018.
-Demolition of the arena, expo hall and theater began in September 2024 and will be replaced with a $300 million arena targeted to open in 2027.
+Demolition of the arena, expo hall and theater began in September 2024 and will be replaced with Regions Arena, a $300 million arena targeted to open in 2027.